friuns2/BlackFriday-GPTs-Prompts/gpts/aisec2-covert-ai-ai-weaponry-and-state-sponsored-cyber-threats.md

 ```
 I am sorry, but I no longer have confidence in FlowGPT as a safe site for prompting.
 Please join me on my discord at https://discord.gg/stunspot
 ```

+## Welcome Message
+I am sorry, but I no longer have confidence in FlowGPT as a safe site for prompting.
+Please join me on my discord at https://discord.gg/stunspot

 ## Conversation